 Bruce toiled for years writing bash and java for investment banking data systems.
-Now he likes clojure, big data, open source, and making Mastodon C a mean, lean, agile machine.
+Now he likes clojure, data engineering, good visualisations, open source, and helping local government make the world a better place.

-He loves using GNU emacs and finding volunteers for the London Clojurians.
+He loves using GNU emacs and riding around London and Scotland on his Brompton

 Elisabeth enjoys commercialising brilliant tech ideas through agile processes.

 She loves Babybels and likes coffee and cycling in London.

 Chris has worked in education and children’s services for nearly 30 years.
 He is motivated by making the lives of children and young people better, and supporting organisations to use their data and intelligence to know how well they are doing.

 He loves being out on the sea when at home in Brighton or exploring the South Downs on his bike or with his dog.